naptha/tesseract.js/README.md

-In NodeJS, an image can be
+In Node.js, an image can be
 - a path to a local image
 - a `Buffer` instance containing a `PNG` or `JPEG` image
 - a `ImageData` instance (an object containing `width`, `height` and `data` properties)